Woodland Café & Gift Shop at Strokestown Park

 The Woodland Café, Gift Shop, Visitor Centre, and Museum are fully accessible for wheelchair users and visitors using mobility aids.

-Strokestown Park is also JAM Card accredited, supporting visitors who may need Just A Minute of patience, understanding or assistance.
+At Strokestown Park, we are JAM Card accredited, supporting visitors who may need Just A Minute of patience, understanding or assistance.
 Our team are trained and happy to help if you have any questions before or during your visit.

 Two young boys with dogs on leads walking toward the stone walled entrance of Strokestown Park House